Afrique

 In conclusion, Africa is emerging as an increasingly influential player in the global technological landscape.
 Strategic partnerships, training initiatives, and innovation projects demonstrate a tremendous potential to turn challenges into opportunities.
 However, obstacles such as limited access to high-speed internet and the need for robust technological infrastructure must be overcome to fully harness AI's potential in Africa.
 Nonetheless, the continent is well-positioned to become a leader in the adoption of cutting-edge technologies, thereby contributing to its sustainable economic and social development.

-The launching ceremony of the Initiative for the Development of Artificial Intelligence (IDIA) in Francophone Africa took place in December at the Esp...
+Africa: Launch of the Initiative for the Development of Artificial Intelligence in French-speaking African countries

-"AI at the service of territories and sustainable cities in Africa: state of play, challenges and perspectives" was the theme of the second Francophon...
+"AI at the service of territories and sustainable cities in Africa" was on the agenda of the second Afria forum